Ashgrove Uniting Church: Second Methodist church

 To accommodate the new church, only part of the original timber church was relocated down the hill.
 This was the 1934 two-storey rear gabled addition which retained its west-east axis.
 The Ashgrove Methodist newsletter reported that:"the church hall has been moved to a new site in the grounds and the old church demolished.
 The site is being prepared for the pouring of the foundations of the new church."In October 1961, the foundation stone was set by the President of the Conference, Reverend Tainton.
-The church was opened in April 1962 and had cost £18,000.
+The church was opened in April 1962 and had cost A£18,000.
 The modern church was featured on the front page of the Methodist Times in late March of that year.
 It was described as:"one of the most striking examples of contemporary church architecture in Brisbane ... the chief feature ... is the roof, which is designed on the A-line principle.
 It will measure forty feet [12.19m] from apex to base and will be covered with green tiles ... non-actinic glass will permit of adequate lighting.
 The wide expanse of glass above the vestibule will feature a large cross with coloured glass panels on each side ... the two vestries will be provided under the main roof of the Church and they will be situated behind the spacious area in which will be the Holy Table, pulpit and the choir stalls."All furniture within the church was bespoke: maple timber: pews, communion table and rail, pulpit, baptismal font, choir stall and minister's chairs.
 It was described as "comfortable and attractive".
 Gibson believed that the interior furniture was equally as important as the design of the actual church building, "the work of furnishing the completed building is no less important than the work of construction.
 The design of the building is only given meaning by the furniture it must house for its proper functioning.
 The placement of furniture must be considered at the design stage."
 The timber floor was crows ash.